 “Two contrasting woods and finishes alone in a space may fight each other, but when three or more are used, they take on an elevated, more purposeful look,” he says.

-Shoshana Gosselin, owner of Love Your Room, an interior design firm based in Breinigsville, Pa., and a Houzz contributor, says juxtaposition can create pleasing visual interest.
+Shoshana Gosselin, the owner of Love Your Room, an interior design firm based in Breinigsville, Pa., and a Houzz contributor, says juxtaposition can create pleasing visual interest.

 “Purposely contrasting the floor and furniture can make a nice impact.
 Pair light wood floors with furniture stained in deep chocolate, for instance,” says Gosselin.
 “The dark pieces don’t have to match—they should complement each other.”